Background

 Interactions with herbs & supplements

-Herbs and supplements that might slow blood clotting: Chrysin may slow blood clotting.
-Taking chrysin with other herbs that slow clotting might cause bleeding in some people.
-These herbs include angelica, clove, danshen, garlic, ginger, ginkgo, Panax ginseng, red clover, turmeric, willow, and others.
+Herbs and supplements that might slow blood clotting: Chrysin might slow blood clotting and increase the risk of bleeding.
+Taking it with other supplements with similar effects might increase the risk of bleeding in some people.
+Examples of supplements with this effect include garlic, ginger, ginkgo, nattokinase, and Panax ginseng.